 This rather easy hiking route is also suitable for inexperienced hikers.
 It takes about 5 hours to get to the glacier of Shkhara and back and the trail is easy to follow.

 The glacier of the 5,201 meters high Mount Shkhara in Svaneti.

 One leaves Ushguli in the north and marches first on the offroad road upstream along the Enguri.
-The valley forms a right turn and shortly afterwards you can already see the Shkhara glacier in the distance.
+The valley forms a right turn and shortly afterward you can already see the Shkhara glacier in the distance.
 The path crosses lush meadows; from time to time you have to cross the river, but this is not particularly difficult.

 Private tour to Ushguli or Svaneti

-Are you interested in a tailor-made private tour to Ushguli, Svaneti or to any other place in the Caucasus mountains?
+Are you interested in a tailor-made private tour to Ushguli, Svaneti, or to any other place in the Caucasus mountains?
 Tell us about your ideas and we will send you an offer without obligation.